ARV-NAV/AVVS/README.md

 2) Comment out the IMU_PATH variable that points 'IMU_timestamped_test_data.bin' and un-comment the line ``` IMU_PATH="path to raw data file"```, replacing ```"path to raw data file"``` with the absolute path to the live IMU data file.

-3) Replace the value of CAPTURE_DEVICE with the divece id of the camera used for collecting visual data.
+3) Replace the value of CAPTURE_DEVICE with the device id of the camera used for collecting visual data.
 Use the command 'lsusb' from the terminal to discover your webcam's id which you can enter into the CAPTURE_DEVICE variable.
 ```bash
 # example
 lsusb